 To answer the question about an association between mortality and serum LDL, a priori I would have chosen to look at the hazard ratio, as it is the most efficient in the sense that we need not lose information by categorizing participants into those who died and those who did not die within five years.
 We are able the more precise measurements of time to death (or censoring).

+2 points for mentioning efficiency of not dichotomizing.
+4 points for providing a test that is aligned with the aim of efficiency.

+6/10

+TOTAL GRADE ON ASSIGNMENT: 37/75